-The awards ceremony will be held during the closing nights of the Festival in Bologna (live or online) from October 4th to October 10th, 2021.
+The award ceremonies for the winners will take place during the final evenings of the Festival in Bologna from 5 to 8 October 2023.
 Judgements on awards assignments are unquestionable.

 The submission of the films implies the non-exclusive authorization for the Festival’s organizers to disseminate and make available - through the Festival’s website and any other means – clips or sequences of the videos without any compensation for their authors.